scottt/python-vmci/README.md

  * `asyncvmci`: asyncore with VMCI support
  * `portfwd-vmci` is a VMCI to TCP port forwarder that uses asyncore

 These patched modules in this repository are all licensed under the same very liberal terms as Python itself.
-See Python 2.7 in [LICENSE](LICENSE).
+See [LICENSE](LICENSE).
 It only supports Python 2 at the moment but should be portable to Python 3 with minimal effort.
 Patches Welcome!

 Compiling